lis365b/data_analysis/data_prep_python_cheatsheet.md

 df = df.drop(['Index1', 'Index2'])
 ```

-Specify the index/row numbers to drop
+Specify the index/row numbers to drop.

 **Remove all rows that do not fulfil a condition:**